Obijunior/vbrcc/README.md

   - `mov <reg>, <reg>` and `mov <reg>, <imm>` (imm is a 64-bit integer)
   - `add <reg>, <reg>`
   - `sub <reg>, <reg>`

+### Fun side notes

+- if you run `objdump -d -M intel <output file>` you can see the disassembled assembly contained in the executeable.
+Doing a comparison between the output from my assembler and from when the --gcc flag is passed produces some pretty interesting results
+- running `hexdump -v -e '1/1 "%02x "' <output file>` will give the raw hex from the executeable in a big chunk

 ### Notes and limitations